HariSekhon/Knowledge-Base/travel.md

 Despite it's 4.5 rating on Google, I was not impressed with the food, either starter or main, at [Evezős Csárda](http://www.evezoscsarda.hu/Etlap.cshtml) and would give it a miss.

+### Philipines

+A very hot, mosquito-ridden country with overpopulated streets and wealth inequality, which means a foreigner can live well with Western money.

+Famed for its more traditional women, many men known as *"Passport Bros"* go to find something more resembling wives than even married men in the West have.

+There are a lot of missing signs, apparently because locals take them down and melt them for money.

+#### Manilla

+In the capital, the malls were relatively sparse since a lot of the poorer locals were kept out by security.

+Kidnappings and random of the children of the rich are also a problem, with gated communities having their own security forces.

 ### Serbia

 I used the <https://www.airalo.com/> e-sim data only for $14 for 5GB valid for 30 days.